samatict/UniMelb-Data-Science/README.md

 ## Subject Reviews
 **Foundations of Computing**:
-- Subject is run well both semesters, and is a great introduction to Python and Computer Science.
+- Subject is run well both semesters and is a great introduction to Python and Computer Science.
 - Not crammable.
-If you want to do well you have to consistently grind and practice it (like maths).
+If you want to do well, you have to consistently grind and practice it (like maths).
 - I recommend you waive this (and possibly FoA) if you did VCE algorithms, but otherwise do it.

 **Foundations of Algorithms**: